wlerin/feralfilehosting/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/readme.md

 Then you would access your slot's Web Gui from your local devices using a Web browser like Firefox.

 You would usually download a torrent file directly to your local machine and then upload it/open it in the Web Gui of your choice.
 The Web Gui will then communicate this to the running processes on your server.
-The running processes, for example rtorrent, will then communicate with trackers and peers directly from the server.
+The running processes, for example rTorrent, will then communicate with trackers and peers directly from the server.

 Here is a breakdown of using a Web Gui.

 **1:** Visit a torrent site and find a torrent file or a magnet link **2:** Download and save the torrent file to your local device (do not open it directly with another program, like uTorrent) or copy the magnet URL
-**3:** Visit the Web Gui of the application you installed, for example rutorrent.
+**3:** Visit the Web Gui of the application you installed, for example ruTorrent.
-**4:** Follow the Steps shown below to add this torrent in the Web Gui so that it is passed to rtorrent running on your slot.
+**4:** Follow the Steps shown below to add this torrent in the Web Gui so that it is passed to rTorrent running on your slot.

 **Important note:** This is where people often get confused.
 You will need to download torrent files to your device first and then upload them to the Web Gui.